 Experience has shown that a credit portfolio with no specific signs of impairment can contain implicit default risks that only become an issue at a later date.
 To cover these default risks, value adjustments and provisions are created for inherent default risks.
+The corresponding value adjustments are created and reversed in the income statement via the item "Changes in value adjustments for default risks and losses from interest operations".
 Provisions for inherent default risks on off-balance sheet transactions for which provisions have not yet been recorded as there is a probable outflow that can be reliably estimated are created and released in the income statement via the item are created and released via the item "Changes in provisions and other value adjustments and losses".

 Amounts due from banks and debt securities held to maturity in financial investments are revalued on each balance sheet date to check whether provisions should be created for non-impaired receivables.
-Value adjustments and provisions for inherent default risks are created or reversed on receivables from customers, mortgage loans, off-balance-sheet transactions and unutilised credit lines in accordance with a calculation model based on the expected loss.
+Value adjustments and provisions for inherent default risks on amounts due from banks, amounts due from customers, mortgage loans, financial investments, off-balance-sheet transactions and unutilised credit lines are created or reversed/released on each balance sheet date in accordance with a calculation model based on the expected loss.
 The expected loss on individual credit exposures or off-balance-sheet transactions is based on a rating-dependent, one-year probability of default (PD) multiplied by a loss given default (LGD).
 For further information please see the section on "Methods used to determine the need for value adjustments".
 If individual value adjustments for impaired receivables already exist in the case of a particular customer, no value adjustments or provisions for inherent default risks are recorded.